Global Opportunities

 Enrollment Requirements

-Have a valid passport and visa.
+Have a valid passport and obtain a e-visa to India.
 Note: students from non-western countries should allow as much lead time as possible for obtaining a visa, as processing delays have prevented students with citizenship outside the U.S. from being able to participate in this course in the past.

 Costs & Fees